dizzy27/ic_signer/README.md

 ## Running the project locally

-If you want to test your project locally, you can use the following commands:
+If you want to test the project locally, you can use the following commands:

 ```bash
 # Install tools